ngshiheng/datasette-google-analytics/README.md

 ## Usage

-You need to provide your Google Analytics tracking ID when you start Datasette.

-### Using metadata.json

-Create a `metadata.json` file with the following contents:
+Configure the plugin by adding a `metadata.json` file with your Google Analytics tracking ID:

 ```json
 {